ArthurLobopro/easy-codesnap/README.md

 - Copy screenshots to your clipboard
 - Appearance configurable
 - Import your settings from CodeSnap
+- Highlight lines
+- Save to PNG or SVG
 - One time settings
 - Lock changes
 - Link on editor